deathkiller/jazz2/README.md

 * Copy `/Packages/AdamsLair.OpenTK.x.y.z/lib/OpenTK.dll.config` to `/Jazz2/Bin/Debug/OpenTK.dll.config`
 * Obtain and copy `libopenmpt.so` to `/Jazz2/Bin/Debug/libopenmpt.so` to enable music playback
 * Then you can rebuild the solution only with `msbuild` command
-* Use `msbuild /p:Configuration=Release` to build Release configuration, you have to replace `Debug` with `Release` in paths
+* Use `msbuild /p:Configuration=Release` to build Release configuration, you have to replace `Debug` with `Release` in paths above

 ### macOS
 * Install [Mono 5.0 (or newer)](http://www.mono-project.com/download/#download-mac)
 * Open the solution in [Microsoft Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/) and build it
 * Copy `/Packages/AdamsLair.OpenTK.x.y.z/lib/OpenTK.dll.config` to `/Jazz2/Bin/Debug/OpenTK.dll.config`
+* If you build Release configuration, you have to replace `Debug` with `Release` in paths above

-*Errors about Jazz2.Android project can be ignored, if you don't need Android build.*
+*Errors about `Jazz2.Android` project can be ignored, if you don't need Android build.*

+### Android
+* Install *Mobile development in .NET* to Microsoft Visual Studio 2017
+* Open the solution and build `Jazz2.Android` project

 ## License